New Preston complex set to include an eight-screen cinema, 16 lane bowling alley, restaurants, and a street food hub

-Plans for a multi-million pound cinema and leisure complex in Preston have been unveiled.
+Plans for a multi-million pound cinema and leisure complex in Preston have taken an important step forward.

-The proposal for the development - named Animate - includes an eight-screen cinema, 16 lane bowling alley, competitive social unit (suitable for a range of uses), five family restaurants, a
+The proposal for the £40m development - named Animate - includes an eight-screen cinema, 16 lane bowling alley, competitive social unit (suitable for a range of uses), five family

 If planning permission is granted, work could begin on site next summer.